 “That is the heart of privacy by design,” Holmberg claimed, “saying ‘Ok, we’re building something new, how do we design this in and make these capabilities fundamental at the start?’”

-By asking these questions, and finding the tools and techniques to make foundational security possible, organizations can approach the “Data Dragon” with assurance that their modern data stack is secure and risk-averse.
+By asking these questions, and finding the tools and techniques to make foundational security possible, organizations can ensure that their modern data stack is secure and risk-averse.

 [Read More] Best Practices for Securing Sensitive Data: A Guide for Data Teams